sinucep/kOS-Computer/Doc/KSP-BASIC.md

 BLACK          [#000000]
 GRAY           [#909090]
 BROWN          [#663300]
-BACKGROUND     set the highlighting
-FOREGROUND     disable the highlighting
 ```
 #### History
-Up until version 1.1.3 there there was the **CO** command instead:
+Up until kOS-Computer version 1.1.3 there there was the **CO** command instead:
 ```
 Parameter    Color     HEX